Importance of Pricing Your Upper Keys Home Correctly to Sell

 ● Don’t be too aggressive in discount pricing.
 There’s a time when it’s okay to price a property below market value to pique buyer interest.
 However, when you do this, you inadvertently send a signal that you’re desperate, or, there’s something wrong with the home.

-Speak with your selling agent and listen to the advice you’re are given.
+Speak with your selling agent and listen to the advice you’re being given.
 Although it’s difficult, you’ll have to leave emotion out of it or pay the price.